mwaseem321/mwaseem321.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me: "
 excerpt: "Hello!
 I am Muhammad Waseem, a Ph.D. candidate in the Department of Mechanical and Aerospace Engineering at the University of Virginia (UVA).
 I am being advised by Prof. [Qing (Cindy) Chang](https://engineering.virginia.edu/faculty/qing-cindy-chang/).
-My primary research focus lies in the broad spectrum of Smart Manufacturing: Modelling and Control."
+My primary research focus lies in the broad spectrum of Complex  Systems Modelling and Control."
 author_profile: true
 redirect_from:
   - /about/